 Whole Oat Cookies: The Light and Lactose-Free Recipe

-December has finally arrived, bringing with it the Christmas atmosphere.
-On colder days, there’s nothing better than turning on the oven and baking some homemade cookies that are healthy and fragrant.
-Today, I present to you my take on the classic American cookies: a light, whole grain version perfect for those looking for a delicious yet health-conscious treat.
+December has finally arrived and with it the Christmas atmosphere.
+On colder days, there is nothing better than turning on the oven and preparing healthy, fragrant homemade cookies.
+Today I propose my reinterpretation of the classic American cookies: a light, whole-grain version perfect for those who want a tasty treat while keeping an eye on health.

 Why choose these Oat Cookies?

-These big cookies are designed for those who want maximum flavor with half the fat.
-Here are the characteristics that make them unique:
+These big cookies were designed for those who want maximum flavor with half the fat.
+Here are the features that make them unique:

-Whole Oat Flakes: They provide a rustic texture and are a valuable source of fiber.
-You can vary the recipe by using barley or spelt flakes as well.
+Whole Rolled Oats: They give a rustic texture and are a valuable source of fiber.
+You can vary the recipe by using barley or spelt flakes.

-Lactose-Free: I replaced cow’s milk with oat milk, one of the best plant-based beverages for flavor and versatility.
+Lactose-Free: I removed cow’s milk and replaced it with oat milk, one of the best plant-based milks for flavor and versatility.

-Whole Ingredients: Use whole wheat flour and whole cane sugar (muscovado) for a more balanced glycemic index.
+Whole Ingredients: Use whole wheat flour and whole cane sugar (muskovado) for a more balanced glycemic index.

-Less Butter, More Flavor: I halved the amount of butter compared to the original American cookie recipe, achieving a light result that stands up to the classics.
+Less Butter, More Flavor: I halved the amount of butter compared to the classic American cookie recipe, obtaining a lighter result that can stand proudly next to the originals.

-DID YOU KNOW?: Did you know that oats, similar in appearance to wheat but with narrower and longer grains, are cultivated in Italy only in small plots in the south?
-Once used only as horse fodder, it has now been reevaluated as a crucial component to include in a natural and healthy diet.
+FUN FACT: Did you know that oats, which look similar to wheat but have longer, narrower kernels, are grown in Italy only in small plots in the south?
+Once used mainly as horse feed, they have recently been re-evaluated as an important component of a natural and healthy diet.

 - Difficulty: Easy